dave-roth/hello-world/Alert.md

     - Message: text or HTML content providing more detail of the alert.
   - Action Area: Optional area of the Alert containing actionable elements.
 The Action Area will be rendered in the fitEnd container of the Terra Arrange component.
 This area can include one or both of the following:
     - Custom Action Element: The consuming application can include an alert-specific action element which would allow the user to act on the alert.
 This would typically be a button, but can consist of other HTML elements if desired.
-    - Dismiss button: The consuming application can configure whether the Alert is dismissible or not.
+    - Dismiss button: The consuming application can configure whether the Alert is dismissible or not based on whether the onDismiss prop is provided.
 If it is dismissible, a Dismiss button will be included in the Action Area.
 It will be rendered at the end of the Action Area.

 The Terra Alert supports eight notification types:
 - Alert: indicates that something requires the user's immediate attention.
 Alerts of this type have the following characteristics:
-  - Red status bar
+  - Red status bar ($terra-red-70)
   - Alert Icon: use <IconAlert/> component.
-  - Red Message Title
+  - Red Message Title ($terra-red-70)
-  - Red Container background color
+  - Red Container background color ($terra-red-20)
 - Error: indicates that something has gone wrong.
 Alerts of this type have the following characteristics:
-  - Red status bar
+  - Red status bar ($terra-red-70)
   - Error icon: use <IconError/> component.
-  - Red Message Title
+  - Red Message Title ($terra-red-70)
-  - Red Container background color
+  - Red Container background color ($terra-red-20)
 - Warning: indicates that some condition needs attention.
 Alerts of this type have the following characteristics:
-  - Yellow status bar
+  - Yellow status bar ($terra-yellow-60)
   - Warning icon: use <IconWarning/> component.
   - Black message title
-  - Yellow Container background color
+  - Yellow Container background color ($terra-yellow-20)
 - Required: indicates that something is required.
 Alerts of this type have the following characteristics:
-  - Red status bar
+  - Red status bar ($terra-red-70)
   - Required icon: use <IconRequired/> component.
   - Black message title
-  - Grey Container background color
+  - Grey Container background color ($terra-grey-5)
 - Advisory: indicates when a special situation arises.
 Alerts of this type have the following characteristics:
-  - Purple status bar
+  - Purple status bar ($terra-purple-80)
   - Advisory icon: use <IconDiamond/> component.
   - Black message title
-  - Grey Container background color
+  - Grey Container background color ($terra-grey-5)
 - Information: provides neutral supplemental information.
 Alerts of this type have the following characteristics:
-  - Blue status bar
+  - Blue status bar ($terra-blue-70)
   - Information icon: use <IconInformation/> component.
   - Black message title
-  - Grey Container background color
+  - Grey Container background color ($terra-grey-5)
 - Confirmation: indicates when a user's action was successful.
 Alerts of this type have the following characteristics:
-  - Green status bar
+  - Green status bar ($terra-green-60)
   - Confirmation icon: use <IconSuccess/> component.
   - Black message title
-  - Grey Container background color
+  - Grey Container background color ($terra-grey-5)
 - Custom: based on custom requirements of consuming application.
 Alerts of this type have the following characteristics:
   - Variable status bar color based on requirements of consuming application.
   - Variable icon based on requirements of consuming application.
 Application will provide an element of either a Terra Icon or Terra Image for the icon if desired.
   - Black message title
-  - Grey Container background color
+  - Grey Container background color ($terra-grey-5)

 ## Requirements:
 - [Alert Component Requirements](https://wiki.ucern.com/display/Orion/ORI040+Alert+Component)